wanning-lee-2018/SMT202Proj/README.md

 *NOTE: Codes and results from  "DT_LR".ipynb file are not used in the project (which was done by my groupmate using R), this is an experimental attempt using Python by me.*

+The following image is the project poster that summarises our project work:
 ![image](https://user-images.githubusercontent.com/43470271/206893401-c6891b6d-cda8-42d8-a414-3f9e126918ab.png)